Punktum-dk/epp-service-specification/README.md

 Please note that some information is not disclosed when using Object Query Commands.
 See the specific commands for more information.

+Additionally DK Hostmaster does not implement the optional `contact:disclose` element.

+> An OPTIONAL <contact:disclose> element that allows a client to
+> identify elements that require exceptional server-operator
+> handling to allow or restrict disclosure to third parties.
+See
+> Section 2.9 for a description of the child elements contained
+> within the <contact:disclose> element.

+From [RFC:5733].

 <a id="encoding-and-idn-domains"></a>
 ### Encoding and IDN domains